nexo-tech/nexo-tech.github.io/content/posts/tunneling-in-depth-explained.md

 In this article, I’ll walk through how to build a lightweight HTTPS tunnel from scratch.
 You’ll learn how to forward raw TCP traffic over WebSockets, provision wildcard TLS certs automatically via Caddy + Cloudflare, and multiplex multiple requests through a single connection — without writing a full proxy or web server.

-I wanted a secure, flexible alternative to ngrok — one I could control end-to-end.
-So I built my own.
+**In this guide, you’ll learn:**

+- Why naïve HTTP proxying fails (and how Go's `Hijack()` fixes it)
+- How to multiplex traffic using Yamux
+- Setting up wildcard TLS with Caddy + Cloudflare
+- Routing by subdomain to support multiple tunnel clients
+- How WebSocket adapters enable TCP-like connections

 #### Let’s define technical requirements for our self-hosted tunneling service

-1. A service should be secure (HTTPS) and easily accessible from the internet (need reasoning and explanation)
+1. A service should be secure (HTTPS) and easily accessible from the internet.
-2. It should expose minimal ports in the server firewall configuration (need explanations)
+2. It should expose minimal ports in the server firewall configuration.
-3. It should use basic HTTP based protocols (need reasoning and explainations)
+3. It should use basic HTTP based protocols.
-4. It should dynamically generate a subdomain, like ngrok does, so every exposed app has its own subdomain, so there’s flexibility (need reasoning and explanation)
+4. It should dynamically generate a subdomain, like ngrok does, so every exposed app has its own subdomain, so there’s flexibility.
-5. The service should serve multiple connected clients and needs to manage every connection in a flexible way (need reasoning and explanation)
+5. The service should serve multiple connected clients and needs to manage every connection in a flexible way.
 6. The solution shouldn’t be overly complex and should use Go technical stack for simplicity

 ### The highlevel architecture